iamrare/rocketplate/readme.md

 ./bootstrap.bash TERRAFORM_BUCKET_NAME
 ```

-which will create a GCS bucket for terraform and to authenticate Google Cloud Build.
+which will create a GCS bucket for terraform and authenticate Google Cloud Build.

 To configure your new deployment, copy the example `tfvars`: